What is the Window of Tolerance and How It Impacts Your Life

 Understanding the Window of Tolerance

-The Window of Tolerance provides a framework for understanding our emotional responses.
-When we are within this window, we can think, feel, and act without feeling overwhelmed.
+The Window of Tolerance maps your emotional responses.
+Inside this window, you think, feel, and act without overwhelm.

 Trauma - Window of Tolerance